Josh Wander with ZAKA volunteers and military escort.

 (Credit: Josh Wander)

-Wander says that the scale and nature of the massacre has been extremely traumatizing for all volunteers, including for “the most seasoned veterans who deal with the most horrific scenes on a regular basis.”
+Wander says that the scale and nature of the massacre has been extremely traumatizing for all volunteers, including for even “the most seasoned veterans who deal with the most horrific scenes on a regular basis.”
 There was a “non-stop flow” of army psychologists at Shura to treat volunteers and other people working there.
 “I found out later that the army psychologists have their own psychologists because they received secondary trauma from speaking to us and needed therapy of their own,” says Wander.

 In the two months since 7/10, most of the bodies from the sites of the massacre have been removed by ZAKA and the army.
 Bodies that have not yet been identified are at Shura or at the Abu Kabir Forensic Lab to determine their identities via DNA analysis.